 Adjustments to the estimated cost portion of the cost-of-attendance are made on a case by case basis when special circumstances are documented and submitted for consideration by the Office of Financial Aid.
 In general, cost-of-attendance adjustments can be made for reasonable child care expenses, uninsured and non-elective medical expenses, student insurance premiums, and a one-time computer purchase.
 Adjustments are specific to the school year in which they occur.
-Request forms for adjustments are available at https://mitchellhamline.edu/financial-aid/forms-and-additional-resources/ and must be submitted with detailed documentation.
+Request forms for adjustments are available on the Office of Financial Aid's Forms and Additional Resources web page and must be submitted with detailed documentation.
 Adjustments to the cost-of-attendance cannot be made for consumer debt, lifestyle choices, moving expenses or other expenses which are not specific to the academic program.